Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2020 – Cade Cunningham

-Cunningham played one highly successful season at Oklahoma State and is projected to be the #1 pick in the 2021 Draft to the Pistons (pending a trade).
+Cunningham played one highly successful season at Oklahoma State and was drafted #1 overall in 2021 Draft by the Detroit Pistons.

 2019 – James Wiseman